Lynching of King Johnson

-King Johnson was lynched December 26, 1911 in Brooklyn, Maryland.
+King Johnson was lynched on December 26, 1911, in Brooklyn, Maryland.

 The lynching occurred after King Johnson shot and killed Frederick Schwab, a 29-year-old white blacksmith who lived in the Fairfield area of Baltimore.
 The incident took place after a verbal confrontation over a game of pool between Johnson and Frederick Schwab's brother, Frank.
 The argument turned sour.
 Upon leaving the saloon Johnson was approached by Frederick Schwab.
 Frederick was upset that Johnson called his brother several vile names during the argument.
 Johnson reported that he already feared Frederick because of previous encounters.
 Therefore, when Frederick struck him he pulled his pistol and fired several shots.
 The first shot hit Frederick in the chest, killing him, the next two shots were fired over Frederick's fallen body.
-However, witnesses claim they did not see Frederick strike Johnson.
+However, witnesses claimed they did not see Frederick strike Johnson.